 MOST ACCESSIBLE SEASON: Fall, winter or spring is the most delightful, if it’s patio drinkin’ you’re after

-Here, you can drink in some of the most dynamic views of the sweeping Big Smoky Valley below as Zach himself roosts behind the bar, ushering in guests and slinging drinks till the wee hours.
+Here, you can drink in some of the most dynamic views of the sweeping Big Smoky Valley below as the bartender himself roosts behind the bar, ushering in guests and slinging drinks till the wee hours.
 He’s not afraid to pour a stiff drink, but a usual local favorite here is Buckaroo Brew.
 The reason?
 It’s made by Ruby Mountain Brewing Company, the longest standing microbrewery in the Silver State, and Battle Born is a way of life around these parts.
-Zach prides his saloon as a gallery of sorts, which the entire thing impressively lives up to being.
-Count on seeing walls lined with antique traps, taxidermied trophy animals bagged in the surrounding Alta Toquimas and, of course, spurs—all of which Zach hand selected himself.
-At Zach’s Lucky Spur, a minute lasts every bit of 60 seconds in the most gratifying ways, so remember it’s not just about the libation you should be sippin’ on; it’s those panoramic views and unmatched company, too.
+The owners here prides their saloon as a gallery of sorts, which the entire thing impressively lives up to being.
+Count on seeing walls lined with antique traps, taxidermied trophy animals bagged in the surrounding Alta Toquimas and, of course, spurs..
+At The Lucky Spur Saloon, a minute lasts every bit of 60 seconds in the most gratifying ways, so remember it’s not just about the libation you should be sippin’ on; it’s those panoramic views and unmatched company, too.

 WHAT YOU’RE SIPPIN’ ON: Ruby Mountain Buckaroo Brew